lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

     :sonarcloud-project-organization: SonarCloud project organization.
         (default: '')
     :sonarcloud-api-token: SonarCloud API Token. (default: '')
+    :sonarcloud-java-version: Version of Java to use for the Sonar scan. (default: openjdk11)
     :stream: Keyword that represents a release code-name.
         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.